Margaret Minnicks has been an online writer for many years. She writes about interesting things.

 Sleeping on your stomach comes at the bottom of the list of best positions.
-That position does help with snore and sleep apnea, but those are the only benefits.
+That position does help if you snore or have sleep apnea.
+Otherwise, choose another position.
 Sleeping on your stomach can cause back and neck pain.
 It can also add strain on your joints and muscles.
 Sleeping on your stomach might be the reason you wake up sore in the morning.

 Sleeping on Your Back